readywater/pitblog/_posts/2018-02-01-Mysteries.md

 Bureaucracies are enduring because they codify understanding of a system through regulation and daily practice.

 One of the strangest things I encountered in government and civil society was a manual practice of estimation.
 Every week, a group would run an ancient desktop program that created a model of resource distribution.
 This model would be manipulated by two operators (one of whom we'll come back to later) to create a "recommendation" for how these resources might be moved between locations.
 This model was then transmitted through a variety of systems, and eventually landed at the desk of a planner.
-The planner promptly threw it out, and proceeded to run their own model through a combination of automated and manual processes, which was then implemented and acted upon.
+The planner promptly threw it out, and proceeded to run their own model through a combination of automated and manual processes.
+These processes were then implemented and acted upon.
 One of the operators who I mentioned earlier, having realized their sisyphean task, had more or less given up.
 His colleague continued to diligently push the boulder uphill.

-To me, Sisyphus –the Greek legend of a cursed king forever pushing a boulder up a hill, only to have it roll down again– is the patron saint of bureaucracies.
+Sisyphus is a Greek legend of a cursed king forever pushing a boulder up a hill, only to have it roll down again.
+He is also patron saint of bureaucracies (at least to me).
 Nominally, he is being punished for his ways of subversion and deceit – breaking rules that were core to the Greek understanding of society.
 Bureaucracies are created to enforce and act along defined rulesets, and to enforce these rulesets, specific structures and systems calcify around them.
 These systems tend to follow rules themselves, each of which is specific to the organizations in question.

 ### Playbook

 You're a young social entrepreneur with a head for technology and a desire to have impact.
 Unfortunately, you have just beamed into a confusing landscape of different agencies and organizations, interests and histories.
 Your mission is figure out what is going on, and hopefully identify why your constituents are receiving such terrible services.
 However, you don't know everything: after all, you have your experiences to work from and don't really understand the experiences of those who have been working so long to deliver these services in the first place.
-So your job is to get to know the landscape before you can hope to change it.
+You need to get to know the landscape before you can hope to change it.

 Here's a quick checklist of things to know BEFORE and DURING your use of these tools.

 **PRE-REQ**
-*   Get introductions
+- Get introductions
-*   Know the ranks (eg. in US, GS scale and mil ranks)
+- Know the ranks (eg. in US, GS scale and mil ranks)
-*   Know the acronyms (USTRANSCOM, FYSA, USCENTCOM, etc)
+- Know the acronyms (USTRANSCOM, FYSA, USCENTCOM, etc)
-*   Know the key players (commanders, public figures, major past projects)
+- Know the key players (commanders, public figures, major past projects)

 **Environmental Scan**
-*   Go to whatever agency you're in
+- Go to whatever agency you're in
-*   Get to know the stakeholders
+- Get to know the stakeholders
-*   Find the highest level buy-in person you can: in DOD that was a combatant command general or a secretary
+- Find the highest level buy-in person you can: in DOD that was a combatant command general or a secretary
-*   Go to the place where the work happens
+- Go to the place where the work happens
-*   Stay there for a while and just wander around talking to people and knocking on doors
+- Stay there for a while and just wander around talking to people and knocking on doors

 **Situational Awareness**
-*   Map out the territory
+- Map out the territory
-*   Who is everyone?
+- Who is everyone?
 Be specific.
 Write down names, job titles, what they do, who they report to, where they sit.
-*   Get security card access.
+- Get security card access.
 ALWAYS.
-*   Get to know the security people.
+- Get to know the security people.
-*   Get to know the people who do the work (low levels)
+- Get to know the people who do the work (low levels)

+So once some of all of these are in place, now what?

 ## Tools for Understanding
+Below are four tools that build on top of each other, and will give you some of the hard-to-get information you need to move forward and make decisions.

 ### Archetypes - Identifying Roles